Fitting Reinforcement Learning Model to Behavioral Data under Bandits: The fitting problem of RL models

 \subsection{Extensions}

 \paragraph{Extension on reward signals.} As a simple extension to the forgetting Q-learning model, one may assume a different reward signal $u(t)$ as in (\ref{eq:fql_rewsig}).
-For example, some models add `punishment' to the unrewarded choices, \ie, replacing all the zeros in (\ref{eq:fql_rewsig}) with $-1$.
+For example, some kind of `punishment' could possibly be integrated to the unrewarded choices, \eg, replacing all the zeros in (\ref{eq:fql_rewsig}) with $-1$~\cite{aylward2019altered,maboudi2020honeybees}.
 This type of extensions only changes the problem data of (\ref{prob:fql}), which does not influence the properties of the fitting problem itself.

-\paragraph{Multiple learning rates and reward sensitivity.} One of the widely applied extensions to the basic forgetting Q-learning model is to incorporate different learning rates $\alpha$ and reward sensitivity $\beta$ for individual actions of the bandit~\cite{hattori2019area, hattori2023meta}, \ie, for each entry $x_i(t)$ of the value function $x(t) \in \reals^m$, $i = 1, \ldots, m$, we have
+\paragraph{Multiple learning rates and reward sensitivity.} One of the widely applied extensions to the basic forgetting Q-learning model is to incorporate different learning rates $\alpha$ and reward sensitivity $\beta$ for individual actions of the bandit~\cite{hattori2019area, hattori2023meta}.
+In other words, for each entry $x_i(t)$ of the value function $x(t) \in \reals^m$, $i = 1, \ldots, m$, we have

 In this case, the model parameters $\alpha$ and $\beta$ are not just two real numbers, but two vectors in $\reals^m$ with each entry satisfying $\alpha_i \in [0, 1]$ and $\beta_i \in [0, \infty)$, $i = 1, \ldots, m$.
 Hence, the model fitting problem (\ref{prob:fql}) is now extended to be